 In-flight sleep tactics:

-Transcontinental eastward flights are generally scheduled for evening departure, allowing for in-flight sleep during minimal alertness.
-Transcontinental westward flights are generally scheduled for morning departure when it may be difficult to fall asleep, but long-duration flights afford the opportunity for afternoon sleep.
+Transcontinental eastward flights are generally scheduled for evening departure, allowing for in-flight sleep during the hours associated with minimal alertness and sleep.
+Transcontinental westward flights are generally scheduled for morning departure when it may be difficult to fall asleep, but long-duration westward flights afford the opportunity for an afternoon nap.

 The following tactics support in-flight sleep: